Coverb

 A coverb is a word or prefix that resembles a verb or co-operates with a verb.
-In languages that have the serial verb construction, coverbs are a type of word that shares features of verbs and prepositions.
+In languages that use serial verb constructions, coverbs are a type of word that shares features of verbs and prepositions.
 A coverb takes an object or complement and forms a phrase that appears in sequence with another verb phrase in accordance with the serial construction.
 A coverb appears to be subordinate to a main verb and fulfills a function similar to that of a preposition.

 Some words that may be classed as coverbs can also function as independent verbs, but that is not always the case.
 Coverbs in that sense are found in Asian languages such as Chinese and Vietnamese, and, for example, West African languages such as Yoruba. are given below.

 The term coverb (like preverb) is also sometimes used to denote the first element in a compound verb or complex predicate.
 There, the coverb supplies significant semantic information, and the second element (a light verb) is inflected to convey mainly grammatical information.
 The term is used in this way in relation to, for instance, North Australian languages.

 In relation to Hungarian, coverb is sometimes used to denote a verb prefix.
 They are elements that express meanings such as direction or completion and so have a function corresponding to that of certain types of adverbs.